-NBA Rumors: Isaiah Thomas’ ‘Fairytale End’ Would Be Returning to Boston Celtics, According To ‘Yahoo Sports’
+NBA Rumors: Isaiah Thomas’ ‘Fairytale End’ Would Be Returning To Boston Celtics, According To ‘Yahoo Sports’

 A year after the controversial blockbuster deal between the Celtics and the Cleveland Cavaliers, Isaiah Thomas decided to fix his relationship with Danny Ainge.
 If he’s given the opportunity, Thomas said that he’s open to the idea of playing for the Celtics again.
 A Celtics’ return is a huge possibility for Thomas as two of Boston’s point guards, Kyrie Irving and Terry Rozier, will also become free agents next summer.

-If the Celtics succeed to re-sign Kyrie Irving and Terry Rozier joins another team, Isaiah Thomas could fill the primary backup role.
+If the Celtics re-sign Kyrie Irving, and Terry Rozier joins another team, Isaiah Thomas could fill the primary backup role.
 Rejoining the Celtics will give Thomas a better chance of reviving his NBA career as Coach Brad Stevens is very familiar with his strengths and weaknesses on the court.